 - And add 1 tsp grated ginger and mix well.
 Set aside.

-Coat the meat with sauce using a spoon and flip once to make sure the meat is seasoned on both sides.
+- Coat the meat with the sauce using a spoon and flip once to make sure the meat is seasoned on both sides.
 Serve immediately.